<img alt="" src="https://secure.plan2twin.com/219004.png" style="display:none;">

 Choosing partners who meet the highest standards

 Technology is only as strong as the people and processes behind it.
-That’s why Dewitz stresses the importance of choosing vendors and IT partners who understand the stakes in a medical environment.
+Dewitz emphasizes the importance of vendors and IT providers who understand the stakes in a medical environment.

 “Joe down the street is probably fine for your home computer,” she said.
 “But not for your veterinary clinic.
 A typical IT agency may not understand the gravity of the situation.”